osilander/203.311/Week4/Week4.md

 The sequence data that we will be using today was generated using both Illumina and Oxford Nanopore reads, and are from two different SARS-CoV-2 genomes.
 The format of the data is *fastq*. `fastq` format specifies a name for each sequence, the sequence itself (i.e. order of basepairs), and the quality of each basepair (i.e. how certain the sequencing machine is that it is giving you the correct base).
 Review [fastq format here](https://en.wikipedia.org/wiki/FASTQ_format "fastq on Wikipedia").

-The Illumina data are available here: [read1](./data/kwazulu-natal-2020-06-02_R1_sub.fastq.gz) and [read2](./data/kwazulu-natal-2020-06-02_R2_sub.fastq.gz) (the data are [paired end](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html "Illumina info page"), so there are two files).
-The Oxford Nanopore data are available [here](./data/montana-2021-29-09.fastq.gz).
+The Illumina data are available here: [read1](./data/kwazulu-natal-2020-06-02_R1_sub.fastq.gz "Illumina R1") and [read2](./data/kwazulu-natal-2020-06-02_R2_sub.fastq.gz "Illumina R2") (the data are [paired end](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html "Illumina info page"), so there are two files)[^2].
+The Oxford Nanopore data are available [here](./data/montana-2021-29-09.fastq.gz "ONT 1") and [here](/data/missouri-2022-29-10.fastq.gz "ONT 2").

 To download the data, first make sure you are in your `/cloud/project` directory.
 Second, make a new directory called `data`, and change into that directory.
 Third, copy the link address (right click on the link and scroll to *Copy Link Address*).
 Finally, download the files using `wget`: